benjaminw1030/BoTB/README.md

 #### An RPG game where user starts a band and beats other bands in musical combat.

-#### By Benjamin Wilson, Beckett Harvey, Brandon Eads, Anna Clarke, Kody Gordon
+#### By Benjamin Wilson, Becket Harvey, Brandon Eads, Anna Clarke, Kody Gordon

 ## Technologies Used